In two sentences:

 In more detail:

-In a family constellation, for example you can place your inner picture of your family in a defined space by using representatives.
-You say which issue has brought you.
-It can be an actual issue, a decision that is difficult to take, a conflict within your relationship or with your children, or something that’s been accompanying you for a life time and that sucks valuable life energy.
+In a systemic constellation, you can place your inner picture of your family in a defined space by using representatives from the participants.
+You’ll have an opportunity to say which issue you’d like to look at.
+It can be an illness, a decision that is difficult to take, unfinished business, a conflict within any relationship, or something that’s been accompanying you for a life time and that sucks valuable life energy.
 In the first conversation it usually shows very clearly what the theme is here and now.
 Then a decision is being made whether your family of origin or your current family or any other system you’re part of is being placed.

 You find representatives for your family amongst the participants, who you place without thinking, in the defined space.
 Do the persons stand near, maybe too near to one another?
 Do they look into different directions, alas are turning away from each other?
 Do they all look at one point or onto the floor?
 Who stands next to whom?